antohaev100/RobotLineFollower/README.md

 This guide explains how to set up and work with this Arduino project using either Visual Studio Code with PlatformIO or the Arduino IDE.

+## Libraries Used

+This project includes the following libraries in the `lib/` folder:

+- **FreeRTOS** - Real-time operating system for multitasking and task scheduling
+- **KauLab** - Custom library for lab-specific functionality
+- **MakeBlockDrive** - Library for controlling MakeBlock motors and sensors (includes line following capabilities)

+These libraries are automatically included when cloning the repository and using PlatformIO in vscode.
+For Arduino IDE users, the libraries needs to be setup in the IDE.

 ## Quick Start (Recommended: VS Code + PlatformIO)

 ### Prerequisites